-- Change the Restraint to flanges to No restraint - Enter the attribute name as Roof beam line. - Click the Apply button to add the attribute to the & treeview. - Then, change the Ratio of net area to gross area to 1.0 - In the Compression panel, for the Major axis change the Buckling length from to Combined line but for the Minor axis and Torsion, leave as Line. - Enter the attribute name as Roof beam combined line - Click the Apply button to add the attribute to the streeview.
+- Staying on the Bending tab, change the Flange restraint to No restraint - Enter the attribute name as Roof beam line. - Click the Apply button to add the attribute to the & treeview. - Switch to the General tab and change the Ratio of net area to gross area to 1.0 - Switch to the Compression tab and for the Major axis change the 'Unbraced length from' to Combined line but for the Minor axis and Torsion settings, leave as Line. - Enter the attribute name as Roof beam combined line - Click the Apply button to add the attribute to the streeview.